 Options Counseling is a person-centered, interactive, decision-support process whereby individuals are supported in their deliberations to make informed long-term support choices in the context of their own preferences, strengths, and values.
 The process may include developing action steps toward a goal or a LTSS plan, and, when requested, assistance in accessing support options.
 It also includes following-up with the individual.
 Options Counseling is available to all persons regardless of their income or financial assets.

-Note: Statewide tools and training will developed in concert with ADRCs to build professional expertise and statewide consistency.
+Note: Statewide tools and training will be developed in concert with ADRCs to build professional expertise and statewide consistency.

 Essential Components of Options Counseling include: